CEED/Remhos/README.md

 Other computational motives in Remhos include the following:

-- Support for unstructured meshes, in 2D and 3D, with quadrilateral and hexahedral elements..
+- Support for unstructured meshes, in 2D and 3D, with quadrilateral and hexahedral elements.
 Serial and parallel mesh refinement options can be set via a command-line flag.
 - Explicit time-stepping loop with a variety of time integrator options.
 Remhos supports Runge-Kutta ODE solvers of orders 1, 2, 3, 4 and 6.